 No contest as to what we’re starting with today: The Big Sleep Howard Hawks’ adaptation of the famed Raymond Chandler novel, now widely regarded as one of the greatest detective movies ever made.
 Its status as a staple of film noir hides a few too many twists — who the hell did kill that chauffeur? — but with Humphrey Bogart at the height of his fame playing off of his lady love Lauren Bacall, it’s a slice of heaven for any film lover.
 It opened today in 1946.

-Further down the noir ladder (but not without much to recommend it), there’s Dead Again, Kenneth Branagh’s sumptuous and delightful update on the genre.
+Further down the noir ladder (but still with much to recommend it), there’s Dead Again, Kenneth Branagh’s sumptuous and delightful update on the genre.
 He plays a Los Angeles PI tracking down the history of an amnesic woman (Emma Thompson), only to realize that he may have met her, loved her and possibly murdered her in a previous life.
 The flashbacks make for a delicious throwback to the classic era of noir, and while Branagh’s detective is a bit hammy, his earlier incarnation as a stormy composer is positively chilling.
 All that and a fine dramatic performance form Robin Williams too… Dead Again opened today in 1991.